cruncha-cruncha/palindrome/README.md

 Messages and Palindromes are two separate structs because they're responsible for different things.
 Messages methods return immediately, whereas Palindromes kicks off work that could take awhile.
 Currently, each handler is responsible for ensuring consistency between Messages and Palindromes, a not-ideal situation discussed in more detail later on (see Figure 2 in [Handlers](#handlers)).

 The `doWork` method determines if some text is a palindrome.
 It may take time to calculate, so is always invoked in a new goroutine.
-If this code was running in production, spawning a goroutine without checking how many are already running could be problematic.
+If this code was running in production and doing real work, spawning a heavy goroutine without first checking how many are already running is *not ideal*.

 ### Files